kubernetes/enhancements/keps/sig-api-machinery/2887-openapi-enum-types/README.md

     BazConst FooType = "Baz"
 )

-// in one or more resources or nested objects, one of the field is of
+// in one or more resources or nested objects, one of the fields is of
 // the defined alias type.

 // ExampleResource should refer FooType